franarama/envres-website/README.md

 ```

-Please note that some of the website information has either been changed or removed to protect sensitive information.
+Please note that some of the website information has either been changed or removed to protect sensitive information, or to remove code that has not been written by me.